moleculerjs/site/source/0.12/docs/errors.md

 | `nodeID` | `String` | Node ID.
 It has value only at direct call. |

 ### `RequestSkippedError`
-Throw it if your sub call is skipped because the execution is timed out.
+Throw it if your nested call is skipped because the execution is timed out.
 Error code: **514**
 Retryable: **false**